nodejs/node/doc/api/n-api.md

 When an exception is pending one of two approaches can be employed.

-The first appoach is to do any appropriate cleanup and then return so that execution will return to JavaScript.
+The first approach is to do any appropriate cleanup and then return so that execution will return to JavaScript.
 As part of the transition back to JavaScript the exception will be thrown at the point in the JavaScript code where the native method was invoked.
 The behavior of most N-API calls